201949/godot-local-notification-android/README.md

 ## Usage

-Add wrapper `scripts/localnotification.gd` into autoloading list in your project.
+Add wrapper `scripts/LN.gd` into autoloading list in your project.
 So you can use it everywhere in your code.
+Configure the script parameters as you wish.

 ## API